canonical/fetch-service/docs/reference/sourcecraft.rst

 Acceptance criteria
 -------------------

-A repository is approved if processed artefact meets all of the following criteria:
+A repository is approved if the processed artefact meets all of the following criteria:

 * `Content-Type <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type>`_
-  of the request is declared as ``application/x-git-upload-pack-result``
+  of the response is declared as ``application/x-git-upload-pack-result``

 * The clone is
   `shallow <https://git-scm.com/docs/git-clone#Documentation/git-clone.txt-code--depthcodeemltdepthgtem>`_.